FedeClaudi/Term.jl/README.md

 - [ ] theme

 ### To do & bugs
-- [ ] errors should handle keyword objects: `Panel(-6)`
+- [x] errors should handle keyword objects: `Panel(-6)`
-- [ ] BUG: errors, occasionally fails to render error.
+- [x] BUG: errors, occasionally fails to render error.
-- [ ] BUG: read code style from file sometimes gives the wrong line
+- [ ] BUG: read code style from file sometimes gives the wrong line (towards end of file)

 #### Future features
 - [ ] add :time and :date options for panel's subtitles